fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

 There are a few notable things about the implementation of the form.
-When logging in we call the function _onSubmit_, which calls a method called _push_ of the [history](https://reacttraining.com/react-router/web/api/history)-object received by the component as a prop.
-The command _props.history.push('/')_ results in the address bar of the browser changing its address to <code>/</code> and thereby makes the application render the respective component, which in this case is <i>Home</i>.
+When logging in, we call the function _onSubmit_, which calls a method called _push_ of the [history](https://reacttraining.com/react-router/web/api/history)-object received by the component as a prop.
+The command _props.history.push('/')_ results in the address bar of the browser changing its address to <code>/</code> thereby making the application render the respective component, which in this case is <i>Home</i>.